drosas1/INST326_Final_Project_Group14/README.md

 units.py - Contains tower/unit classes and attack logic used by the player.

+# How to Run Game

+Run the game from the command line using:

+python game.py

+# How to Play Game

+The player defends a home base against waves of enemies.

+Before each round, the player can place towers on the grid using available currency.
+When the round starts, enemies begin moving toward the base automatically.
+Towers attack enemies until they are defeated.

+If the player survives the wave, they earn currency to prepare for the next round.
+The game ends if enemies destroy the base.

 | Method/Function | Primary Author | Technique Claimed |
 |-----------------|----------------|-------------------|
 | Grid.add_row    | Deirick Rosas  | N/A |